 You can probably see that an abuser saying his wife made him angry and that’s why he hit her, is not seeing the truth.
 He hit her because that is how he choose to respond to the situation.
 His choice is influenced by a complex mix of how he was raised, how much he has been injured, and how much he has worked through those injuries; but it is still his choice.
 There are much more subtle examples of this type of belief in our own lives.

-Aside from grief, which is in a separate category of experience… how often have you responded to a situation and told your self it was the situation that provoked it?
+Aside from grief, which is in a separate category of experience… how often have you responded to a situation and told your self that it was the situation that provoked you reaction?
 You got angry because that guy cut you off.
 Anyone would.
 You never got your dream off the ground because the situation wasn’t right, so you were never given the opportunity.

 I’m not saying that its not OK to get angry when someone cuts you off in traffic.
 It is a natural response.
 The other part though, is that it’s always a choice.
-Yes you didn’t get to start your business because you were raising kids, this is true.
-But you choose your children because ultimately that was what mattered to you the most.
+You didn’t get to start your business because you were raising kids, this is true.
+But you choose your children because, ultimately, that was what mattered to you the most.
 If starting the business mattered more than the raising of your children you would have done that, and let that business take up a larger space in your life.

 As this awareness and belief increases in you, so will your ability to own your choices and make them in more powerful ways.
 An increase in this type of awareness with compassion and without self-judgment is in itself a move towards enlightenment.